bluzelle/heroku-example-chat/README.md

 ```

 4) If everything went smoothly and the add-on installed properly, you will find 3 Config Variables (In your Heroku Application Dashboard, under the settings tab, you should see Config Vars.
 If you Click on "Reveal Vars", you will see 3 Config Variables that the Bluzelle Add-on had set, BLUZELLE_ADDRESS, BLUZELLE_PORT, and BLUZELLE_UUID)

+# Challenges
+There are a couple of challenges with this application architecture.

+1) Messages are appended to each value entry in the database.
+Once the value entry hit the buffer limit (300 KB), then it will error out.
+Solution: utilize different uuids

+2) Even though it's using socket.io, this is not "completely" real-time polling.
+The sockets initializes via HTTPS then "promotes" to sockets.
+Keep in mind that some browsers will not support this.

+3)

 # Support Contact
 If you need help setting up the application to use our service, ask us at gitter: